MaxRocamora/MayaSanityChecker/README.md

 - Existing Namespaces in Scene
 - Legacy Render Layers in Scene
 - Default Views Visible in Scene
+- Multiple Context Nodes in Scene
+- Default Camera Nodes visible in Scene

 ## NODES Group

 - blindDataTemplate Nodes in Scene
 - Unconnected Color Sets Nodes in Scene
 - GroupID Nodes in Scene
-- Total Scene nodes exceeds limit
+- Total Scene nodes exceeds limit of 2000
+- Orphan Modeling Nodes in the scene
+- Orphan (nodeGraphEditorInfo, cameraView) Nodes in the scene
+- Unconnected Nodes (animCurve, renderSetup) in Scene
 - Unknown Nodes in Scene
 - XGen Nodes in Scene